V. I. Warshawski: Biography

 Victoria Iphigenia Warshawski, called "Vic" by her friends, is the daughter of Italian-born Gabriella Sestrieri, who was half-Jewish and fled the Mussolini regime in 1941.
 Trained as an opera singer, she was destitute when she arrived as a refugee immigrant.
 She met and married Anton "Tony" Warshawski, a Polish American police officer in Chicago.
 Gabriella spoke Italian and heavily accented English with her daughter, who became fluent in Italian.
 On the other hand, the American-born Tony spoke only English with her, and she picked up only a few words of Polish from her paternal grandmother.

 Gabriella died of cancer when Vic was in high school; Tony died ten years later in 1976, suggesting that Vic was born about 1950.
 Blood Shot (published as "Toxic Shock" in the UK) refers to Vic having last been to her high school some 20 years previously, making the setting of this story 1988, the year of the book’s publication.
 In an interview, Sara Paretsky noted that she has portrayed Warshawski ageing in real time.
 However, in the 2010 "Hardball", Paretsky moved Warshawski's birth upwards to 1957, presumably since a 1950 birth would make her sixty years old in 2010, a bit too old for intensive physical activity.
 The change involved a considerably detailed retconning and re-writing many events of Warshawski's childhood to fit with the new chronology.
+In a note at the end of Pay Dirt (2024), Paretsky comments that Warshawski ages more slowly than the author does, with the detective only being around 50 years old rather than Paretsky's "seventysomething."

 Vic grew up on the southeast side of Chicago, in the shadow of shuttered steel mills and factories.
 Together with her cousin Boom-Boom, she had many wild and dangerous adventures – becoming especially wild and reckless in the period of deep grief after her mother's death.
 She learned techniques of street-fighting that were useful in her later career.
 She was involved in the girls' basketball team in her school, called "The Lady Tigers", and entered the University of Chicago on a sports scholarship.
 During her university years, she became deeply involved in the counter-culture of the 1960s, taking part in the Freedom Rides to rural Louisiana, traveling hundreds of miles to attend rallies addressed by Martin Luther King Jr., demonstrating against the Vietnam War, and taking part in an underground abortion service.
 In the latter context, she first met Dr. Lotty Herschel, another major character, who becomes an important lifelong contact.
 However, as the daughter of a police officer whom she greatly loved and respected, Vic strongly objects to radicals calling the police "pigs".